SSSantosh/RepData_PeerAssessment1/PA1_template.md

 #### Differences between activity pattern for weekdays and weekends

-From the time-series plot, it can be observed that there are significant differences, one of which is that the average steps for weekdays are very high near morning hours, i.e. 6:00-10:00, whereas in weekends, they do not become very high until 8:00 after which they remain moderately high until 22:00.
+From the time-series plot, it can be observed that there are significant differences, one of which is that the average steps for weekdays are very high near morning hours, i.e. 6:00-10:00, whereas in weekends, they do not become very high until 8:00 after which they remain moderately high until about 21:30.
 In the case of weekdays, however, the average steps start to decrease at 20:00.
 Also, the peak mean steps is higher for weekdays than for weekends.